Improve your blogging with these empowering tips

 Be you – by far the best way to improve your blogging

-But all the other contributions I have read to date are explorations of some kind, many touching on personal experiences and struggles.
+But all the other contributions were explorations of some kind, many touching on personal experiences and struggles.
 The writing is very different to what you see in the average business blog.
-Naturally the topic invites a personal approach but interestingly, all the contributors run their own small enterprise and blog regularly to raise their profile.
+Naturally the topic invites a personal approach but interestingly, all the contributors were running a small enterprise and blog regularly to raise their profile.

 How authenticity will help you improve your blogging

-The one thing that is immediately noticeable is the level of honesty shown by the writers.
-And it clearly works because all contributors have attracted a dedicated following with their genuine approach.
+The one thing that was immediately noticeable was the level of honesty shown by the writers.
+And it has clearly worked because all contributors have attracted a dedicated following with their genuine approach.

-So this year I want to encourage you (or remind you, if you've been on one of our courses) to put more of yourself out there.
+So I’d really like to encourage you (or remind you, if you’ve been on one of our courses) to put more of yourself out there.

 Not a well-curated version of you.
 Not hiding behind your topics, never giving us an insight into the challenges that have led you to express your views in your own unique way.

 Please take this opportunity to explore your writing with a fresh focus.
 Experiment a little with your key topics, perhaps by trying a different angle.
 You can be more ‘you’ too when you become braver in the stories you tell, or how you tell them.

 “Don’t let others box you into their idea of what they think you should be.
 A confined identity is a miserable way to exist.
 Be you and live free.
 Trust that in living true to yourself, you will attract people that support and love you, just as you are.”– Jaeda deWalt

 So why not start the new decade by stopping to stick to what feels safe.
 Safe often means boring.
 Not being boring makes you instantly visible and able to stand out – this is what attracts readers and helps you to improve your blogging!